phalado/re-former/README.md

 ## Technologies used

-In this project we only used Ruby on Rails.
+In this project we only used Ruby on Rails and HTML.

 ## Our project